-BOOKING IS NOW CLOSED.
+BOOKINGS HAVE NOW CLOSED.

-Accessing the workshop
+Accessing the show

-The students will watch the workshop by their teacher logging in to our zoom call and projecting to students.
-The zoom call will only be able to be accessed via the zoom app (zoom desktop client or mobile app), not the web browser/client.
+We advise for the best functionality to access the call via the zoom app (zoom desktop client or mobile app), rather than the web browser/client.
 The zoom desktop client can be downloaded here: https://zoom.us/support/download

-It is also designed for students to be classroom size groups: there is the opportunity for teachers to give feedback from the class on the chat or via a poll, which will be less manageable if students are viewing as a large group in a hall.
+It is also designed for students to be classroom size groups: there is one point where the teacher will need to count all the votes from the students in their class and enter them into an online form, which will be less manageable if students are viewing as a large group in a hall.

 Students will need to have a pencil and an eraser.
 A ruler is helpful but not essential.
 Students will need scrap paper if taking part in the pre-show puzzles.
 There will also be the opportunity to vote in online polls – if students are allowed to use their phones/a device to vote individually/in pairs, this is encouraged.
 As an alternative, the teacher can vote.